NYU-CS6313-Fall16/Email-Net-Over-Time-20/README.md

   * index.html is the entry of the project.
 It has dependency on D3.js version 3.
   * P2PHeatmap.js is to draw heatmap and it works with heatmapStyle.css.
+  * legendBar.js defined the scale of the heatmap.
   * linechart.js is to draw the line chart.
-  * barchart.js is to draw bar chart.
+  * barchart.js is to draw bar chart and slider.
-  * legendBar.js is to draw slider.
   * util.js provides some helper functions to format given data.

 ### Data Source